pkusensei/MinskFork/README.md

 - LLVM backend

     Because why not.
 Still this is very much wading through the muddy waters of the huge LLVM world and right now it only emits functions that take and return an integral value to an .obj file.
 Not so shockingly it also needs a proper C++ wrapper/driver to link against and turn into an executable.
-A sample is in the [/samples/fib/](/samples/fib/) directory.
-The main obstacles:
+A sample is in the [/samples/io/](/samples/io/) directory.

-    - How to emit a proper "main" function,
-    - How to do proper IO, and
-    - How to emit string operations
+    Peeking through [/samples/io/test.cpp](/samples/io/test.cpp), it is obvious that a lot of heavy lifting, e.g. console IO and string operations, is delegated to C++ code.
+It sounds very much like cheating.
+Then again in Minsk such work is done by utilizing .Net assemblies.

+    Another disadvantage here is that all runtime generated strings, either from calling `input()` or concatenating strings are currently stored in a C++ container.
+Without proper GC it might get bloated up rather quickly.

 - Postfix operations, i.e. `i++` & `i--`